 Now that you're finished with Orientation, you still have some work to do to get everything you can out of HomeKeeper and Salesforce.
 Here's a list of to-do's that will get you and your program started on the right track.

-If you haven't already, you'll need to subscribe to the User Announcements forum to get updates on trainings, news and new releases.
-This is the primary way we communicate with users.
+If you haven't already, you'll need to subscribe to the User Announcements to get updates on trainings, news and new releases.
+This is a primary way we communicate with users.

 2. Review and Repeat: Make HomeKeeper Second Nature

 To know HomeKeeper is to use HomeKeeper.
 For a successful HomeKeeper implementation, you'll need to start entering data and using the system in order to remember what we went over during Orientation.
 To help: